microsoft/GPS-Well-Architected-Partner-Training/README.md

 This is a step-by-step guide to help you run a Well-Architected assessment and provide recommendations to a workload.
 It can be used by both System Integrators and ISVs.

+### [Go-Live assessment][go-live]

+Well-Architected Go-Live is positioned as a "go forward" assessment that is used to review a change that is not yet in production or has just gone into production.
+* It works best for cloud native workloads. (using mostly PaaS components like App Service or SQL DB)
+* It is a cross-pillar offering and helps identify any major risks or concerns that should be addressed before "going live".

 ### [Well-Architected Offering][WAF-Offering]

 As a Microsoft Partner you want to create new services offers in the Azure Marketplace.
 You can use the [Well-Architected Offering][WAF-Offering] to learn how to create a new offering in the Azure Marketplace.